vivekbrh01/js_closure/practice/scope.md

   setTimeout(() => console.log(i, "first"), 100);
 }
 console.log(i, "second");
+// Output: 20 "first"
+// Output: 20 "second"

+// Since variable declaration is done by var it is globally decalred.
+Threfore, inside the for loop i is executed 20 times before it comes out of the loop.
+Outside the loop it is executed once, because of global declaration.
 ```

 19. Guess the output of the code below with a reason.